gubjack/roblet/server-module/README.md

 They will be loaded by a server to allow instances of such implementations to be provided to roblets.

-You usually **do not include** when working with roblets.
+You usually **do not include** this library when working with roblets.
-Only if you write a roblet server module this library is of value.
+Only if you write a roblet server module it is of value.

 * [change history](CHANGES.md)